ben-ronda/pokedex/README.md

 # _Pokedex_

-#### _{Brief description of application}, 03/11/2016_
+#### _A Regional Pokedex for the Kanto region of the Pokemon Franchise, 03/11/2016_

 #### By _**Ben Ronda, Connor Belvin, Bri Popson, Afton Downey**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_This is a user based site for adding pokemon from the Kanto region you have caught in the games to a user profile.
+The pokedex also lets you search pokemon types and see there strengths and weaknesses._

 ## Setup/Installation Requirements